MPh-py/MPh/docs/installation.md

 untested.
 It may work, but probably won't.
 Find more details in the chapter [Limitations](limitations).

-Note how a separate Java run-time environment is in fact not required, as Comsol ships with one already built in.
+Note how a separate Java run-time environment is *not* required, as Comsol ships with one already built in.

 [dist]:  https://pypi.python.org/pypi/mph